openssl/openssl/.github/ISSUE_TEMPLATE/question.md

 For other questions:

-    Please describe your problem as concise as possible while giving us enough information to understand your problem.
+    Please describe your problem as concisely as possible while giving us enough information to understand your problem.
 Example code or example commands are highly appreciated if they help us to better understand what you are trying to achieve.